 Click below to read more about Kevin's main teaching interests.

-Kevin has taught at Southampton Solent University for the last 10 years across a wide range of courses within the School of Sport, Health and Social Sciences at undergraduate and postgraduate level.
+Kevin has taught at Solent University for the last 10 years across a wide range of courses within the School of Sport, Health and Social Sciences at undergraduate and postgraduate level.